 Novelty Box Sampler

-A National Cigar Museum Exhibit
+A National Cigar History Museum Exclusive

 © Tony Hyman

-It was difficult to select novelty boxes for this overview, in part because novelties are my personal favorite boxes.
-The chosen boxes are an attempt to demonstrate why I feel that way and whet your appetite to visit other exhibits.
+I selected the items in this EXHIBIT to whet your appetite to visit other exhibits.
 The Cuban cigar industry, for example, was famous for exotic packaging, so you are encouraged to visit the exhibit of Cuban chests as well.
 Since many novelties were designed as Christmas gifts, you’ll also want to visit the Christmas exhibit.
-After 55 years collecting, I still turn up new novelties.

 strength testing machine (with built-in cigar cutter) patented by G.B.
 Fowler in June of 1886.
 Anything to sell a cigar.
 There’s no indication that cigars were given as prizes.
 If they were, every strong guy would be getting free cigars and the word would spread quickly.
 The three items pictured were obtained over a span of 20+ years.
 I’ve seen one other box, no other machines.
 Cigars were made for The Farrington Cigar Company by Edward A. Lambert who employed 60 rollers in Fact.
 99, 3rd NYC, located at 343 East 73rd Street in the late 1880’s.